 This walk provides an easy introduction to the Mountains of Mourne giving a mountain atmosphere whilst following gentle gradients and making use of distinct tracks and pathways.

-Gentle hill walking
+Terrain Gentle hill walking

 Start at Carrick Little car park.
 A track leading from the car park north into the mountains provides a pleasant start to the Blue Lough walk.